A living pool with a gentle splash in the family garden

 • Lavandula angustifolia 'Hidcote' (garden lavender)

-• Ligustrum vulgare (Common privet)
+• Ligustrum vulgare (common privet)

 Planting list garden

-• Morus alba 'Macrophylla' (Mulberry tree)
+• Morus alba 'Macrophylla' (mulberry tree)

-• Ligustrum vulgare 'Atrovirens' (Privet)
+• Ligustrum vulgare 'Atrovirens' (privet)

-• Cotinus coggygria 'Royal Purple' (Wig Bush)
+• Cotinus coggygria 'Royal Purple' (wig shrub)

-• Wisteria floribunda 'Multijuga' (Japanese Blue Vine)
+• Wisteria floribunda 'Multijuga' (Japanese blue rain)

 • Vinca minor 'Alba' (Small periwinkle)

-• Matteuccia struthiopteris (Ostrich fern)
+• Matteuccia struthiopteris (ostrich fern)

 • Yucca filamentosa (palm lily)

-• Delosperma cooperi (midday flower)
+• Delosperma cooperi (noonday flower)

 • Juniperus horizontalis 'Wiltonii' (Scaly Juniper)